 Poetry Illuminated, A Project of the Mill Valley Public Library

-From early January through the end of April, the Library will be projecting poems on sidewalk squares at night.
+From early January through mid-April, the Library will be projecting poems on sidewalk squares at night.
 The Library will project two poems at a time, primarily in the downtown area, as well as one poem at the entrance to the Library.
 Locations and poems will change weekly.
 Poems will be projected multiple times during the week on a schedule that is dependent on good weather conditions.

 Similar to Poems on the Underground, a program initiated on London’s Tube trains in 1986, which renewed huge interest in poetry and cut across demographic boundaries, Poetry Illuminated will display poems in outdoor locations where people will happen upon them inadvertently (in this case public sidewalks) without hype or a social media campaign.